Jishnu-Raghavan-G/MNNIT-AI-ML-First-Year/README.md

 ## Citation

-If referencing the course lecture material:
+The AI/ML concepts and course structure in this repository are based on academic lecture material from the:

+**Department of Computer Science and Engineering**
+**Motilal Nehru National Institute of Technology Allahabad (MNNIT Allahabad)**

-> Kumar, Abhinav. *Introduction to Machine Learning / Introduction to AI-ML*.
-Department of Computer Science and Engineering, Motilal Nehru National Institute of Technology Allahabad.
-Course lecture slides.
+**Reference:** *Introduction to Machine Learning / Introduction to AI-ML*.
+Course lecture slides, Department of Computer Science and Engineering, Motilal Nehru National Institute of Technology Allahabad.

+The lecture material is acknowledged as the academic source for the course-derived concepts covered in this repository.

 If referencing the notes, code, experiments, or projects in this repository, please cite the repository separately as a personal learning and implementation resource.

 ## Academic Integrity

-Attribution is provided wherever the repository is based on course material.
+Attribution is provided wherever the repository is based on course material from the Department of Computer Science and Engineering, MNNIT Allahabad.

-The notes have been intentionally rewritten and reorganized rather than reproducing the lecture slides verbatim.
-The implementations and experiments are included as learning exercises.
+The notes have been intentionally **rewritten, reorganized, and expanded in my own words** rather than reproducing the lecture slides verbatim.
+The implementations, experiments, projects, and code are independently written as learning exercises.

-The purpose of this repository is to document my own understanding and practical work while acknowledging the academic source that introduced the underlying course concepts.
+The purpose of this repository is to document my own understanding and practical work while acknowledging the academic source material that provided the foundation for the course-derived concepts.

 ## Objectives